kyle-cassidy/company-data-etl/README.md

 ## Seed the Database and Setup Connection

+!!! data has been removed from the repo for the time being. the pre hook was denied due to its large size. more details on deployment and data storage to come.!!!

 1. Create a `.env` file in the root directory of the project and add the following environment variables:
    ```sh
    DATABASE_URL=postgresql://username:password@localhost:5432/<name-of-your-db>